bloated betta

 There are several causes of swim bladder disease

-• Constipation:ย Like bloating, swim bladder disease is often caused by constipation.
+• Constipation: Like bloating, swim bladder disease is often caused by constipation.

-• Your betta might even jump out of his tank and injure himself on landing.
+• Injury: Swim bladder problems can also be caused by an injury.
+Injuries occur as a result of nips from aggressive tank mates or can be caused by your betta fish damaging himself on something sharp or rough in his tank.Your betta might even jump out of his tank and injure himself on landing.
 So, always put a lid on your betta tank or at least cover it, leaving an inch or so between the water surface and the cover so that your betta can breathe and feed easily.

-• Infection: ย In rare cases, swim bladder disease in betta fish can be caused by bacterial infection or attack by parasites.
-In these cases, you may notice that your bettaโ€™s feces are very pale in color and are stringy, rather than firm and dark brown.
+• Infection: In rare cases, swim bladder disease in betta fish can be caused by bacterial infection or attack by parasites.
+In these cases, you may notice that your betta’s feces are very pale and stringy rather than firm and dark brown.

 • Treatment